Employee engagement: Drivers of engagement

 Commitment theories are rather based on creating conditions, under which the employee will feel compelled to work for an organization, whereas engagement theories aim to bring about a situation in which the employee by free choice has an intrinsic desire to work in the best interests of the organization.

 Recent research has focused on developing a better understanding of how variables such as quality of work relationships and values of the organization interact, and their link to important work outcomes.
 From the perspective of the employee, "outcomes" range from strong commitment to the isolation of oneself from the organization.

 Employee engagement can be measured through employee pulse surveys, detailed employee satisfaction surveys, direct feedback, group discussions and even exit interviews of employees leaving the organization.

 Employee engagement mediates the relationship between the perceived learning climate and these extra-role behaviors.

-Types of employee engagement

-Employee engagement is a multifaceted concept that extends across various stages of the employee lifecycle.
-From the initial interaction with potential candidates to the feedback gathered during exit interviews, organizations employ different strategies to foster a positive and productive work environment.
-Let's explore four key types of employee engagement: Candidate Engagement, New Hire Engagement, Employee Satisfaction Surveys, and Exit Interviews, each playing a distinct role in shaping the employee experience and contributing to overall organizational success.